-In fact, you might even leave it out and let her start the conversation and be curious about it.
-Allow her to practice sitting on it to form positive associations with the seat.
+You might even leave it out and let her start the conversation and be curious about it.
+Allow her to practice sitting on it to form positive associations with the potty chair.

-I also recommend keeping the potty in the bathroom, rather than as a seat she can sit on anywhere at home.
+I also recommend keeping the potty and the step stool in the bathroom, rather than as a seat she can sit on anywhere at home.
 Unless you’re okay with her peeing and pooping everywhere (and you might, that’s okay), it’s best to set expectations and avoid mixed messages.

 Free email course: Want to potty train without the power struggles?
-Join my FREE 5-day email mini course, Peaceful Potty Training!
+Join my newsletter and sign up for the free 5-day email mini course, Peaceful Potty Training!
 No more putting unrealistic deadlines or using rewards that eventually fizzle.
 Join the mini-course now and potty train peacefully.
 As one parent said:

 “Hi Nina, I’m loving your potty training information.” -Fiona

 2. Have your child sit on the potty